openflighthpc/concertim-metric-reporting-daemon/docs/usage.md

 The error format is loosely based on the [JSON:API error](https://jsonapi.org/format/#errors) format.

-If the device name is not known to the Concertim MIA appliance a 404 error response will be given with a body of:
+If the device name is not known to the Concertim appliance a 404 error response will be given with a body of:

 ```
 {